menu

 Also of interest is that Ashland has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 20.87% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 20.87% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Ashland is a great place for families with children to consider.
 First of all, many other families with children live here, making Ashland a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Ashland has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Ashland’s overall crime rate is lower than average for the country.

-Despite being a small town, Ashland has a lot of people using the train to get to and from work every day.
-Most of these people on the train are using it to get to good jobs in other cities.
+In Ashland, a lot of people use the train to get to work every day though Ashland is a relatively small town.
+Those that ride the train are primarily traveling out of town to good jobs in other cities.

 If knowledge is power, Ashland is a pretty powerful place.
 59.48% of the adults in Ashland have earned a 4-year college degree, masters degree, MD, law degree, or even PhD.
 Compare that to the national average of 21.84% for all cities and towns.